 CO-PRESIDENT OF THE GLOBAL FUND FOR CITIES’ DEVELOPMENT

-The Fund carries out its activities on three operational axes, across all levels of intervention (international, regional, national, and local).
+The Fund carries out its activities on three operational axes, across international, regional, national, and local levels of intervention.

 • Advisory missions to public partners.
-It supports programmes at national and local level to improve partners’ circumstances and capacity to access finance and investments for an integrated urban transition.
+The Fund supports programmes at national and local level to improve partners’ circumstances and capacity to access finance and investments for an integrated urban transition.

 • International advocacy and knowledge production.
 The Fund is particularly involved in structuring the Local Finance Knowledge Hub, a unique platform dedicated to local finance.